 I just counted and gosh, I have 9 detailed videos staring Bruno (the Echo SRM-225).
 Look on the right for links.

 Maintenance?
 Fran has cleaned it every so often.
 I sharpened the line cutter once (video here).
 A few times some brush wrapped around the head and I cleared that out (video here).
 We cleaned the air filter.
 Added more line as needed.
-But nothing every broke or anything!
+But nothing ever broke or anything!

 I switched our 3-year-old Echo to a Speed Feed Head for faster loading (see how to video here).
 Lucky you, this newer model already has the Speed-Feed trimmer head!

 Then I even tried the Grass Gator Head (2 videos, here and here), which has three solid blades for tougher jobs.
 I watched it cut down bushes with finger-sized trunks.
 I decided not to try it on any actual fingers (Fran is such a party pooper sometimes).
 I have videos of the Grass Gator in action here.

 The Echo SRM-225 trimmer is powerful and it can throw stuff around at a high velocity.
 If the line happens to hit a rock or chops up thick stems they can fly out and whack you.
 Kind of like if someone was shooting rubber bands around.
 This isn't like a wimpy electric trimmer…it's the difference between Bruce Banner and the Hulk.
 There are bigger ones, but this one seems like the perfect balance of power and weight.